aperullo/dockerization/readme.md

     image: "redis:alpine"
 ```

 This isn't enough though, our app still can't communicate with our database, it doesn't know redis exists.
 We will connect them with a network rather than exposing a port.
-This may they can talk to each other, but nobody else can talk to our database.
+This way they can talk to each other, but nobody else can talk to our database.

 We add a network section to each service, and one to the top level.
 See the full docker-stack below for sections labelled "networks":